ogusarenko/mke-docs/content/docs/upgrade-from-MKE-3.md

   ---------------
   Users found in the MKE3 cluster: 1

-  All users were migrated to the MKE4 cluster successfully.
+  All users were upgraded to the MKE4 cluster successfully.

   Authorization
   ---------------